wyhuai/SkillMimic/README.md

 - [ ] Release the complete raw BallPlay-M dataset and the data processing code.

+- [X] Release the rendering code for Blender.

 - [X] Release a subset of the BallPlay-M dataset.

 - [X] Release training and evaluation code.